All Episodes

 Okay, well, here's another headline.

-Turkey's working with ISIS and Trump has proven it.
+Turkey's working with ISIS, and Trump has proven it.

 jordan holmes

-Trump is right about it?
+Trump is right about it.

 dan friesen

-Or it's been proven and Trump is right, yeah.
+It's been proven and Trump is right.

 jordan holmes